https://invisible-island.net/ncurses/man/

 ripoffline provides access to the same facility that slk_init(3x) uses

-init (supplied by the user) is called with two arguments:
+ripoffline by the application with two arguments:

 o an integer with the number of columns in the window.